SHAYS REBELLION

 CHANT, A PLACE WHERE PEOPLE GO TO DREAM

-I used to call this the greatest album never recorded and then when we finally recorded it, its rise was stunted after bass player Tom Harris was killed in a motorcycle accident.
-It is a shame since they had so many great songs, the title track being one.
-Beaux Davis was very prolific that way.
-We actually recorded 18 songs in all for A Place Where People Go to Dream and it was hard to decide what to keep and what not.
-Most of this was done at Hyde Street Studios.
-We were able to bring out the guitar sounds a bit more like in the intro to Come An Inch Closer.
-On Southwest of Luna, one of the four songs Beaux wrote while busking when we were in London one spring.
-He added in a wah-wah pedal and it is also an example of me trying to inject more vocal harmonies in parts.
-There were no shortage of melodies to be brought out in their music.
-If you listen to the mix, the vocal in the end turns into a distorted guitar.
+I used to call this the greatest album never recorded and then when we finally recorded it, the band's rise was stunted after bass player Tom Harris was killed in a motorcycle accident.
+It is a shame since they had so many good songs.
+Most of this was recorded at Hyde Street.
+We were able to bring out the guitar sounds out a bit more this time like in the intro to Come An Inch Closer.
+On Southwest of Luna, one of the four songs Beaux wrote busking in London, he added in a wah-wah pedal and the vocal in the end turns into a distorted guitar.
 Beaux also had some solo stuff we mixed in to break it up.
+Also recorded was a song called Beer Run with the chorus "B, Double E, Double R, U, N." Country artists Garth Brooks and Todd Snider have similar songs but the Chant version dates back to a very early incarnation of the band in 1990.
+Some of the material from these sessions was re-tracked or overdubbed and released as the Floating Pebbles album in 2013.

 "Once in a while you come across an album that displays intriguing warmth...one of the best sleeper albums of 2003" - Splendid Magazine

 We mixed the album in just a day and a half, pretty much the minimum time logistically that could take for nine songs of 24 tracks.
 Making it more daunting, we must have had a dozen instruments on every tune, ranging from didgeridoo to acoustic bass to harmonica to organ to piano - everything but horns - although not all the instruments survived on every song.
-Alex had no band at the time, it being a solo project off money from a funk album we did earlier in the year.
-So, in lieu, he brought in some top-level session people like Scott Foster, who was giving Kirk Hammett jazz guitar lessons at that time, and vocal coach Jesse Foster.
+Alex had no band at the time, it being a solo project off his money from The Shreep album we did earlier in the year.
+He brought in some top-level session players like Scott Foster, who was giving Kirk Hammett jazz guitar lessons at that time, and vocalist Jesse Foster.
 I remember Beaux Davis of Chant came in and played washboard and triangle on Wash It Down.
-We only had one track left and not enough time to punch so he had to do it in one take, slipping the washboard between his legs whenever the triangle part came up, which was a definite balancing act.
+We only had one track left so he had to slip the washboard between his legs whenever the triangle part came up, which was a definite balancing act.
 Alex didn't know him at all and actually thought he was a professional washboard player from some zydeco band!
 In the end, we pulled the mix off because Alex made some great decisions quickly as to what got used and what didn't.
-A good example was on the ending of Come What May.
+One that we did have a hard time deciding on was the ending of Come What May.
 We had three different instrument solos to choose from and wound up using a little of each.
 You can hear the electric guitar give way to the piano and then to Alex's acoustic before ending on the electric guitar note again.
-We never had time to listen back to everything we recorded.
+We never had time to listen back to everything we recorded while we were still in the studio.
 I was most proud of that because the mix is pretty smooth.
-And also very warm -- the album has a nicefeel to it -- despite it being digital.
+And also very warm despite it being digital.
 Another Hyde Street recording.